holistudio/robot-perception/Assignment_1/README.md

   0.00000000e+00]
 ```

 The results are slightly different from the first calibration image.
 The second calibration may be the most accurate, since the estimated principal point is closer to the center of the image (2016px, 1512px).
-I also highly suspect differences may result from the iPhone's autofocus, which would vary the focal length between images outside of my own control.
+I also highly suspect differences may result from the iPhone's autofocus, which would vary the focal length between images.
 I purposely tried to stand farther back in the second calibration image, hoping to get something closer to my own image in Task 2 where I also stood far away from the object.

 Moreover, I think discrepancies result from my hand drawn lines and vanishing points in Task 2.
 While it's sort of "comforting" to do things yourself step by step, I also think doing things by hand may be more susceptible to errors.
 Though I use Illustrator software, my results in Task 2 may be very sensitive to where I visually estimate the 3D parallel lines to be, subsequently propagating error into vanishing point coordinates and calibration calculations.

+A modified demo_calib_by_photo script is in the task_3 folder, which calculates calibration matrices using photos in the current working directory rather than pyAprilTag's default.

 ## Task 4
 pyAprilTag.find() doesn't seem to work with large image files (4032px x 3024px).
 So for Task 4, photos taken from the iPhone were resized to 1600px by 1200px.
 Also knowing from Task 3 that the iPhone's autofocus had an effect on the calibration, an iPhone camera app was used to turn off the camera's auto focus.
 A calibration image was retaken and calibration matrix recalculated.